 The Best Beach Playgrounds on Long Island's East End

 The calm waters of this low-key beach on Peconic Bay are well-suited for families with little ones.
 The concession stand offers everything from burgers to ice cream, and there is a playground for kids with slides, climbing bars, and more.

-Grab the brass ring at the antique carousel in Mitchell Park.
+Grab the brass ring and get a free re-ride at the antique carousel in Mitchell Park.
 Photo by Jaime Sumersille

 This beautiful park on Greenport's marina is a must-see for families.
 Enjoy the restaurants and shops in the harbor and finish the day with a ride on the antique carousel.
 A small beach sits a few hundred yards west of the carousel, near the Shelter Island Ferry terminal.

-The ship-themed playground at Orient Beach State Park sits directly on the beach.
-Photo courtesy of the park.
+The ship-themed playground is a signature attraction at Orient Beach State Park.
+Photo courtesy of the park

 This whimsical North Fork playground offers traditional play equipment, including a small climbing section with slides, plus little ride-on animals that spring back and forth.
-But the favorite item is the ship.
+But everyone's favorite feature is the big ship.
 Kids can climb to the top of it or peek out from the lower deck of the red and blue boat-shaped play equipment.
-Located on the sand, the playground is popular year-round and before and after a day on the Sound.
+Located on the sand, the playground is popular year-round and before or after a day on the Sound.
 There's hiking in the park, of course, and picnic tables and pavilions for lunch.
 Admission is $8-$10 per car, depending on the season.

 Overlooking the Sound, this beach has a picnic area and playground.
 Lifeguards are on duty throughout the summer.
-Both residents and nonresidents must purchase parking permits at the town clerk's office in Southold Village.
+All beach visitors must get a parking permit at the town clerk's office in Southold Village.